hhandika/segui/website/docs/installation/update.md

 cargo install segul
 ```

-If the path contains `/usr/local/bin`, `/usr/bin`, `/bin,` or `~/programs`, your SEGUL binary is installed using a pre-compiled binary.
-You must download the latest binary from the [release page](https://github.com/hhandika/segul/releases/latest/).
+If the path contains `/usr/local/bin`, `/usr/bin`, `/bin,`, `~/programs` or a similar path, your SEGUL binary is installed using a pre-compiled binary.
+You will need to replace the binary with a new version manually.
+You can download the latest binary from the [release page](https://github.com/hhandika/segul/releases/latest/).
 After downloading the binary, replace the old binary with the new one.
 For more details, follow the binary [installation guidelines](/docs/installation/install_binary).

 If the path contains `miniforge` or `conda`, your SEGUL binary is installed using Conda.
 You can update it by running the following command: